nimterop/nimterop/README.md

 cCompile("clib/src/*.c")
 ```

 Check out [template.nim](https://github.com/nimterop/nimterop/blob/master/nimterop/template.nim) as a starting point for wrapping a new library.
-The template can be copied and trimmed down and modified as required.
+The template can be copied and trimmed down and modified as required. [templite.nim](https://github.com/nimterop/nimterop/blob/master/nimterop/templite.nim) is a shorter version for more experienced users.

 Refer to the ```tests``` directory for examples on how the library can be used.